-Here’s a few basic tips to follow when putting away your boat for the winter.
+Here are a few basic winter boat storage tips to follow when putting away your boat for the winter.

-Main Motor – If you do nothing else, make sure to address the powerplant at the back of your boat.
+Main Motor – If you do none of these other winter boat storage tips, make sure to address the powerplant at the back of your boat.
 Chances are, it’s the single most expensive item besides the hull, and also takes the most abuse throughout a single season.
 Remember that water inside any element of the engine can freeze and expand, causing major damage throughout.
 That’s why it’s nice to store inside a heated garage if you have the option.
 If you know you had some line tangles in your boat prop, consider pulling it and inspecting the rear seal for damage.